-Standard/ Interpretation Summary Applicable for annual reporting periods beginning on Impact on DHSVs financial statements AASB 9 Financial Instruments The key changes include the simplified requirements for the classification and measurement of financial assets, a new hedging accounting model and a revised impairment loss model to recognise impairment losses earlier, as opposed to the current approach that recognises impairment only when incurred.
-1 Jan 2018 The assessment has identified that the financial impact of available for sale (AFS) assets will now be reported through other comprehensive income (OCI) and no longer recycled to the profit and loss.
-While the preliminary assessment has not identified any material impact arising from AASB 9, it will continue to be monitored and assessed.
+Standard/ Interpretation 1 Summary Applicable for annual reporting periods beginning on Impact on DHSVs financial statements AASB 2014-1 Amendments to Australian Accounting Standards [Part E Financial Instruments] Amends various AASs to reflect the AASB's decision to defer the mandatory application date of AASB 9 to annual reporting periods beginning on or after 1 January 2018 as a consequence of Chapter 6 Hedge Accounting, and to amend reduced disclosure requirements.
+1 Jan 2018 This amending standard will defer the application period of AASB 9 to the 2018-19 reporting period in accordance with the transition requirements.
+AASB 2014-7 Amendments to Australian Accounting Standards arising from AASB 9 Amends various AASs to incorporate the consequential amendments arising from the issuance of AASB 9.
+1 Jan 2018 The assessment has indicated that there will be no significant impact for the public sector.
+AASB 14 Regulatory Deferral Accounts 2 AASB 14 permits first-time adopters of Australian Accounting Standards who conduct rate-regulated activities to continue to account for amounts related to rate regulation in accordance with their previous GAAP.
+1 Jan 2016 The assessment has indicated that there is no expected impact, as those that conduct rate-regulated activities have already adopted Australian Accounting Standards.
 AASB 15 Revenue from Contracts with Customers The core principle of AASB 15 requires an entity to recognise revenue when the entity satisfies a performance obligation by transferring a promised good or service to a customer.
-1 Jan 2017 (Exposure Draft 263 - potential deferral to 1 Jan 2018) The changes in revenue recognition requirements in AASB 15 may result in changes to the timing and amount of revenue recorded in the financial statements.
+1 Jan 2018 The changes in revenue recognition requirements in AASB 15 may result in changes to the timing and amount of revenue recorded in the financial statements.
 The Standard will also require additional disclosures on service revenue and contract modifications.
 A potential impact will be the upfront recognition of revenue from licenses that cover multiple reporting periods.
 Revenue that was deferred and amortised over a period may now need to be recognised immediately as a transitional adjustment against the opening retained earnings if there are no former performance obligations outstanding.